NREL/SOEP-QSS-Test/README.md

 * Dymola FMUs have twice as many event indicators as expected.
 The QSS solver FMU simulation accounts for this when checking Dymola-generated FMUs.
 * Some outputs generated by PyFMI, not Dymola, are included.
+* At this time Dymola-generated outputs are not planned for inclusion but we are checking whether Dymola and PyFMI results are consistent with some of the models.
+We are noting any significant differences and isolating the causes when possible and reporting any bugs in these tools where appropriate.

 ### JModelica

 * FMI/FMIL API extensions to better support QSS solvers are under development at Modelon.
+* PyFMI fails in retrieving some variable results: we don't currently know why.

 ### Ptolemy